We ask you, humbly, to help us.

 in Sunday School that Catholics automatically go to Hell; his friends were

-taught in separate (Catholic, parochial) school that all Protestants end up in Hell.
+taught in a separate (Catholic, parochial) school that all Protestants and other non-Catholics end up in Hell.

 faith groups have become more accepting of other denominations.
 Even beliefs

-about Hell itself have moderated; it is now seen by many religious groups to be
+about Hell itself have moderated; it is now described by many religious groups to be

 simply a place of isolation from God.